SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/coding_style/accessibility.md

 ## Use alt-text with images

-To describe images in webpages, screen readers read out author-provided descriptions called alt-text.
+To describe images in webpages, screen readers read out author-provided descriptions called alternative text, or "alt-text".
 Without alt-text, people visiting your page with screen readers won't get any of the benefits of the graphic.
 The W3 WAI group has [a good decision tree on how to write alt-text](https://www.w3.org/WAI/tutorials/images/decision-tree/).

 In docassemble, you should [set the `alt_text` attribute of a DAFile](https://docassemble.org/docs/objects.html#DAFile), or use [the `set_alt_text()` function](https://docassemble.org/docs/objects.html#DAFile.set_alt_text).
 If you are writing HTML directly, you can add an `alt` property to any `img` tags you use (see below).